slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
 Then more ideas.' -- James Altucher*

 How to judge ideas?
-Best ideas come from the market, not from you.
+- Best ideas come from the market, not from you.

-> *'Peers are the best judging ideas.
-Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.'*
+- Peers are the best judging ideas.
+Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.

 <!--
 Creativity is linked to autonomy.